darshanshiva8431/nasaspaceapp/README.md

 # 2. Project Description
 ### An Introduction to GreenHouse gases (GHG):
 #### *Heat trap*:
-Greenhouse gases trap heat in the atmosphere and contribute to global warming.
+-Greenhouse gases trap heat in the atmosphere and contribute to global warming.
 #### *Environmental impact*:
-Affects ecosystems, climate and human health.
+-Affects ecosystems, climate and human health.
 #### *Importance of management*:
-~Important for individuals, companies and authorities committed to sustainability~.
+-Important for individuals, companies and authorities committed to sustainability.

 3. Features
 4. Technologies Used